xmg2024/Picture2Video/README.md

 So you can see that teacache is not really lossless and sometimes can influence the result a lot.

-We recommend using teacache to try ideas and then using the full diffusion process to get high-quality results.
+You are recommended to use teacache to try ideas and then using the full diffusion process to get high-quality results.

 This recommendation also applies to sage-attention, bnb quant, gguf, etc., etc.